Dubai's Expo 2020 reveals 3 worker deaths from COVID-19

 DUBAI, United Arab Emirates (AP) — Dubai’s Expo 2020 acknowledged for the first time on Sunday that three workers had died from the coronavirus over the course of building the world’s fair during the pandemic, as the prestigious event draws scrutiny of labor conditions in the United Arab Emirates.

-When asked at a press conference about deaths among Expo’s vast foreign labor force, spokesperson Sconaid McGeachin said three workers had died from the virus in addition to three from construction incidents, without specifying when.
+When asked at a press conference about deaths among Expo’s vast foreign workforce, spokesperson Sconaid McGeachin said three workers had died from the virus in addition to three from construction incidents, without specifying when.
 She declined to describe the extent of the coronavirus outbreak among workers on site.

 McGeachin again claimed the information about worker casualties was previously available, without elaborating.
-However, authorities in the run-up to the $7 billion fair had not offered any overall statistics on worker fatalities, injuries or coronavirus infections despite repeated requests from The Associated Press and other journalists.
+However, authorities in the run-up to the $7 billion fair did not provide any overall statistics for worker fatalities, injuries or coronavirus infections despite repeated requests from The Associated Press and other journalists.

 The statement comes a day after Expo offered conflicting reports about how many workers had died in industrial incidents on site, before settling on three.